n0mi1k/pmkidcracker/README.md

 ## Obtaining PMKID

+Below are the steps to obtain the PMKID manually by inspecting the packets in WireShark.
+You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.

 To obtain the PMKID, put your wireless antenna in monitor mode, start capturing all packets with airodump-ng or similar tools.
 Then connect to the AP using an invalid password to capture EAPOL 1 message.
 Follow the next 3 steps to obtain the fields needed for the arguments.

 **Open the pcap in WireShark:**